No. 73 Squadron RAF: World War I

 It was initially a unit of the Royal Flying Corps and was formed out of the Central Flying School, based at Upavon, Wiltshire.
-Eight days after, the new unit moved to RFC Lilbourne, near Rugby.
+Eight days later, the new unit moved to RFC Lilbourne, near Rugby.

 The squadron, only for a matter of days led by Lieutenant C A Mercer, came under the command of Major H F A Gordon and started a phase of training at Lilbourne.
 From September 1917, this became more specifically targeted towards operating in combat when a Programme of Development was received, instructing the unit to prepare for an overseas deployment on 22 December.

 This training phase saw a number of accidents and incidents, not uncommon in military aviation at that time.
 On one day, 29 October 1917, the squadron had four aircraft damaged in accidents: two in a mid-air collision, when one aircraft had its propeller damaged, the other lost part of its lower left wing and aileron; one aircraft was damaged when it had to be crash-landed after its pilot became lost; a fourth aircraft was damaged when the pilot crashed at the aerodrome.
 All incidents are shown in the squadron records as applying to 'A' Flight.

 The squadron's first fatality appears to have been 2nd Lieutenant E G Higginson, a 23-year-old Canadian, who died on 4 October 1917 as the result of a flying accident.